 The Bank strives to position itself as a universal relationship bank in Iceland, providing a diverse and well-balanced range of financial products and services which reflect broadly the composition of the Icelandic economy.
-This allows the Bank to provide tailored and personalised solutions to its customers, both retail and corporate, particularly those who require comprehensive and diverse financial products and services.
+This allows the Bank to provide tailored and personalised solutions to its customers, particularly those who require comprehensive and diverse financial products and services.